 What it means

-Means stupid, daft, or a bit dim, usually said with a grin rather than full venom.
-It comes straight from Welsh, where twp is a common everyday dig at someone being thick or doing something daft.
-In Welsh English it’s often the soft, affectionate kind of insult you’d lob at a mate who’s had a brain-fart.
+twp means stupid, daft, or a bit dim, usually with a grin instead of proper nastiness.
+It comes from Welsh, where it's a dead common everyday dig for someone being thick or doing something daft.
+In Welsh English it's often the soft, affectionate sort of insult you'd chuck at a mate who's had a full brain wobble.

 Usage examples